naveenb92/Instamojo.NET/README.md

      pr.redirect_url = "https://naveen.me/success";
      pr.webhook = "https://naveen.me/webhook";
      pr.purpose = "GitHub Demo";
-     PaymentRequestResponse npr = im.CreatePaymentRequest(pr);
+     PaymentRequest npr = await im.CreatePaymentRequest(pr);

-The PaymentRequestResponse Object contains the status of the Payment Request as well as the returned Payment Request Object.
+The `CreatePaymentRequest` method returns a new Payment Request Object which will contain `id` as well as the `longurl` for further use.
 Please see Model Definitions for more info on this.
-You might need the LongURL from the returned Object which is the link to the payment page that you will be sending to the client.
+You might need the longurl from the returned Object which is the link to the payment page that you will be sending to the client.

      String PaymentURL = npr.payment_request.longurl;